 The employee transfer procedure is fairly simple and is formalized by certain annotations made in the employee's labor booklet (Carteira de Trabalho) and in the acquiring company's employee records.
-Certain bureaucratic procedures, such as the communication to the labor authorities through the "CAGED" and
+Certain bureaucratic procedures, such as the communication to the labor authorities, must be made through the "eSocial", which is a mandatory governmental bookkeeping service that contains the employees and employers necessary information regarding the work relationship.